 Another example is Uber – it made headlines this year when legislators discovered the tech firm failed to report a data breach of more than 3.5 million users in 2016.
 It has been fined £385k in the UK and more than £116 million in the US for failing to notify drivers and users that their data had been implicated in the hack.

-Uber and Facebook have displayed total lack of transparency and accountability and has raised questions whether we can trust organisations with our data.
+Uber and Facebook have displayed a complete lack of transparency and accountability and has raised questions whether we can trust organisations with our data.

 Data breaches are becoming more and more commonplace and are having far-reaching impact across the globe, financially, politically, and social as well as many more and which experts are unable to predict.
 And of what we can see, they seem to be snowballing out of control.